Towards a robust and reliable deep learning approach for detection of compact binary mergers in gravitational wave data: What are we showing to the model?

 where, $\rho(\mathrm{\textbf{s}}, \hat{\mathrm{\textbf{h}}}(\boldsymbol\theta))$ is the \snr calculated with data \textbf{s} and template $\hat{\mathrm{\textbf{h}}}(\boldsymbol\theta)$ with $\boldsymbol\theta$ limited to only the mass parameters.

 We, therefore, obtain a metric that is a direct function of the visibility of the signal features in the input image and is independent of the component masses of the \cbc.
 As an example, the injections shown in Figure~\ref{ch:RDL:fig:visibility_difference} having nearly the same \snr values are fairly separated in their $\gamma$ values which come out to be $26.5$ and $44.9$, respectively.
 The non-inclusion of the spin parameters in the $A_\mathrm{intr}$ function is expected to retain some impurity in the training data.
 However, these impurities are expected to be small enough that their effect on training remains minimal.
-In Figure~\ref{ch:RDL:fig:A_intr_mc_gamma}, we show how the visible strength of signals in the image changes as a function of $\gamma$ alone and remains almost unaffected by chirp mass.
+In Figure~\ref{ch:RDL:fig:A_intr_mc_gamma}, we show how the visible strength of signals in the image changes as a function of $\gamma$ alone while the chirp mass only changes the signal morphology, leaving the visible strength of the signal almost unaffected.
+The recovered \snr{s} are annotated on the respective images for comparison.
+The \snr values can be seen to increase with reducing chirp mass for a given $\gamma$ bin.